aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/how-to-change-svg-color/_index.md

     // Set a new "fill" attribute value for the circle element circleElement.SetAttribute("fill", "blue");

-	// Save the SVG document
+	// Save the SVG document to a file document.Save(Path.Combine(OutputDir, "circle-color.svg"));
-    document.Save(Path.Combine(OutputDir, "circle-color.svg"));
 ```
 The **fill** attribute set the color of the SVG circle.
 In the resulting circle-color.svg file, the circle color changes from red (in the original) to blue.